DisCoTec/discotec.github.io/2021/ice.md

 We invite two types of submissions:

 * **Research papers**, original contributions that will be published in the workshop post-proceedings.
 Research papers must not be simultaneously submitted to other conferences/workshops with refereed proceedings.
 Research papers should be 3-16 pages plus at most 2 pages of references.
 Short research papers are welcome; for example a 5 page short paper fits this category perfectly.
+The submitted PDF can use any LaTeX style (but the post-proceedings will use the [EPTCS style](http://style.eptcs.org/)).

 * **Oral communications** will be presented at the workshop, but will not appear in the post-proceedings.
 This type of contribution includes e.g. previously published contributions, preliminary work, and position papers.
 There is no strict page limit for this kind of submission but papers of 1-5 pages would be appreciated.
 For example, a one page summary of previously published work is welcome in this category.